-Unlike most land use related legislation e.g. Planning Act, Building Code Act which tends to focus primarily on regulating future development/activities, the Clean Water
+Unlike most land use related legislation e.g. Planning Act, 1990, the Ontario Building Code which tends to focus primarily on regulating future development/activities, the

-Act, 2006 requires the development of policies to address existing and future occurrences of a significant threat.
+Clean Water Act, 2006 requires the development of policies to address existing and future occurrences of a significant threat.
 Therefore, the policy approach for addressing existing threats may vary markedly from the policy approach used to address potential future threats, particularly given that the Clean Water Act, 2006 puts a much greater onus on the Source Protection Committee to justify the use of certain policy tools, such as Part IV prohibition, for addressing existing threats.